jordifierro/rails-api-base/README.md

 #### Internationalization
 The app is translated to English (default language) and Spanish (just as translation example).
-There is a simple module that chooses the locale from `request.env['HTTP_ACCEPT_LANGUAGE']` and set it to the system to automatically return the appropriate translation.
+There is a simple module that takes the locale from `request.env['HTTP_ACCEPT_LANGUAGE']`
+(that can be set throught the `Accept-Languange` header) and sets it to the system to automatically return the appropriate translation.

 #### Secret Api Key